elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/localstorage-sessionstorage.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The sessionStorage object gets used much less often than localStorage.
-The Properties and methods are the same, but it is much more limited.
+  <div><strong>Interview Response:</strong> We use the sessionStorage object much less and less often than localStorage.
+The properties and methods are the same, but it is much more limited.
 Some of sessionStorages limitations include that it only exists if the tab remains open, and once it is closed, we have no more access to the session.
-One notable thing about session storage is that it gets shared between iframes in the same tab.
+One notable thing about session storage is it gets shared between iframes in the same tab.
 That object data also serves a page refresh, but not the closing or reopening of the URL in a new tab.
 That is because sessionStorage is bound not only to the origin but also to the browser tab.
-For that reason, sessionStorage gets used sparingly.
+For that reason, Developers use sessionStorage sparingly.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />